zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{e^{i (\theta + 2 \phi )} - e^{-i \theta}}{2 i}.
 $$

-As a result, the integral may be split in two parts:
+As a result, the integral may be split in two:

 $$ \tag{23.19}
 	I_{ada}(x, \theta)